mudkipme/awesome-minisforum-v3/README.md

 ### Workaround for global volume control with the speaker

+> [!WARNING]
+> `alsa-firmware` is required for this to work!

+1. Download [alsa-soft-mixer.conf](scripts/alsa-soft-mixer.conf) to `/etc/wireplumber/wireplumber.conf.d/alsa-soft-mixer.conf`
+    - Use `~/.config/wireplumber/wireplumber.conf.d/alsa-soft-mixer.conf` for a per-user basis.
+2. Reboot the system

+> [!NOTE]
+> Run `wpctl status` and `pactl list short cards` to see which card is applicable if this does not work.
+Whichever matches `Family 17h/19h` is the correct card

-Download [alsa-soft-mixer.conf](scripts/alsa-soft-mixer.conf) and move it to `~/.config/wireplumber/wireplumber.conf.d/alsa-soft-mixer.conf`, then reboot. _Credits to Aru._
+_Credits to Aru._

 ### Disable audio session suspension